tachyons/tachyons.github.io/_posts/2017-02-16-lets-learn-rack-by-implementing-it-from-scratch.markdown

 end
 ```

-Now we have Builder class , But start method in ```Srack::Server``` class is still empty , In order to do that we have to connect to some real server .
-Remeber when we mentioned rack is an interface to web servers ?
+Now we have Builder class, But start method in ```Srack::Server``` class is still empty, In order to do that we have to connect to some real server.
+Remember when we mentioned rack is an interface to web servers?

 ```ruby
 module Srack